M5ez/M5ez/README.md

 ## FACES keyboard support

-**`String getFACES()`**

 ![](images/FACES.png)

+`String poll()`

+`bool on();

-M5ez supports the M5 FACES keyboard.
-Until I figure out how to properly detect that it is present, compile with `#define M5EZ_WITH_FACES` in the library's .h file.
-When you do, you will be able to use the `getFACES` function to get the last key pressed on the keyboard.
-The `textInput` function then also looks for keys from that keyboard, and starts with different key definitions for the M5Stack's own buttons.
+M5ez supports the M5 FACES keyboard: simply set the keyboard to "attached" in the M5ez settings menu.
+When you do, you will be able to use the `ez.faces.poll` function to get the last key pressed on the keyboard.
+The `textInput` and `textBox` functions will then also look for keys from that keyboard, and start with different key definitions for the M5Stack's own buttons. `ez.faces.on()` can be used to see if the keyboard is set to "attached" in the menu.

 ## Composing or viewing longer texts: textBox